chymechi/educare-classroom-management-appdev/README.md

 # EDUCARE HUB

-A mobile and web application that helps manage Early Childhood Care and Development (ECCD) centers across 27 barangays in Naga City.
-It streamlines daily tasks such as classroom observations, reporting, communication, student progress tracking, etc — making work easier for teachers, administrators, and parents.
+A mobile and web application that helps manage Early Childhood Care and Development (ECCD) Educare centers across Naga City.
+It facilitates daily tasks such as classroom observations, reporting, communication, student progress tracking, etc — making work easier for teachers, administrators, and parents.

-Out of the four main modules, this documentation focuses on the **Classroom Management Module**, particularly the **Center Observation** feature used by the ECCD Office-in-Charge to evaluate teachers.
+Out of the four main modules, this documentation focuses on the **Classroom Management Module**.

 ## Key Features